-Make Websites to Share Results Online
+Building Websites with distill

-In summer 2020, Matt Herman moved with his family from Brooklyn to Westchester County, New York.
-It was the first summer of the COVID pandemic, and Herman was shocked to see that the high-quality data put out by the City of New York was not replicated in Westchester County.
-At a time before vaccines were available, daily choices depended on access to good data.
-Not having data made simple decisions, like whether to take children to the park, feel impossible.
+In the summer of 2020, Matt Herman’s family moved from Brooklyn to Westchester County, New York.
+It was early in the COVID pandemic, and Herman was shocked that the county published little data about infection rates.
+Vaccines weren’t yet available, and daily choices like whether to take children to the park depended on access to good data.

-Matt Herman was not just any person with an interest in COVID data.
-He was also, at the time, the Deputy Director of the ChildStat Data Unit in the Office of Research and Analytics at the New York City Administration for Children’s Services.
-This handful of a title meant that he was skilled at working with data.
-And with these skills, Herman realized that he could create a COVID Westchester County COVID data resource that he and others needed.
-The data was out there; it just needed someone to make it accessible.

-What Herman ended up creating was the Westchester COVID-19 Tracking website.
+Matt Herman wasn’t just any person with an interest in COVID data.
+He was also, at the time, Deputy Director of the ChildStat Data Unit in the Office of Research and Analytics at the New York City Administration for Children’s Services.
+This handful of a title meant he was skilled at working with data, enabling him to create the COVID resource he needed: the Westchester COVID-19 Tracking website.

-Built entirely in R, this website had charts, maps, tables, and text that summarized the latest COVID data for Westchester County.
-Although the website is no longer consistently updated, it is still available at https://westchester-covid.mattherman.info/ (a screenshot is in Figure 9-1), and it shows what is possible with R.
+Built entirely in R, this website uses charts, maps, tables, and text to summarize the latest COVID data for Westchester County.
+The website, available at https://westchester-covid.mattherman.info/, is no longer consistently updated, but Figure 8-1 shows a screenshot of it.

 [F09001.png]